What does it take to become a master sommelier?

 The Dirty Secret Behind Becoming a Master Sommelier

-There is a lot of attention to Master Sommeliers of late, not all good.
+Much attention has been paid to Master Sommeliers lately, but not all of it has been good.
 There have been numerous television shows and a few movies featuring sommeliers.
-And then came the report of sexism and cheating in the upper ranks of the Court of Master Sommeliers (CMS).
-While it used to be seen as the only legitimate way to become a Master Sommelier, it now is seen as a boy’s club that extorts its members, both sexually and financially.
-The truth is that any number of other schools can certify a master sommelier.
-Just seek out a school that can offer L5 wine certification, and ignore the drama that is the CMS.
+Then came the report of sexism and cheating n the upper ranks of the Court of Master Sommeliers (CMS) While it used to be seen as the only legitimate way to become a Master Sommelier, it is now seen as a boy’s club that extorts its members, both sexually and financially The truth is that any number of other schools can certify a master sommelier seek out a school that can offer L5 wine certific tion, and ignore the drama that is the CMS.

 You are as pretentious as you say the nice woman is.
 Michel Chapoutier is nowhere near being the “Michael Jordan” of the industry.